Malaysia Airlines Flight 370 disappearance theories

 Malaysia Airlines Flight 370 disappeared on 8 March 2014, after departing from Kuala Lumpur for Beijing, with 227 passengers and 12 crew members on board.
-Malaysia's former Prime Minister, Najib Razak, stated that the aircraft's flight ended somewhere in the Indian Ocean, but no further explanation had been given.
-Despite searches finding debris considered with strong certainty to originate from the crash, official announcements were questioned by many critics, and several theories about the disappearance were proposed.
-Some of these theories were described as conspiracy theories.
+Najib Razak, Malaysia's prime minister at the time, stated that the aircraft's flight ended somewhere in the Indian Ocean, but no further explanation was given.
+Despite searches finding debris which almost certainly originated from the crash, official announcements were questioned by many critics.
+As such, several theories about the disappearance were proposed.
+Some of these were described as conspiracy theories.

 Background

-Victims' relatives questioned the veracity of the Malaysian government's statements about the demise of the aircraft, and organized a protest at the Malaysian embassy in Beijing with the goal of forcing the Malaysian government to reveal any withheld information about Flight 370's whereabouts.
+According to Rob Brotherton, a psychology lecturer at Goldsmiths, University of London, whenever there is a lack of conclusive information following headline-grabbing events, conspiracy theorists rush to fill the factual vacuum that is created.

-Rob Brotherton, a lecturer in psychology at Goldsmiths, University of London, wrote that conspiracy theories emerge immediately after any catastrophe occurs and conclusive information about why they do so remains unavailable.
-Andrew Leonard wrote that conspiracy theorists were bolstered by the revelation of new satellite data two weeks after the flight disappeared that had been hidden from the public.
+Victims' relatives questioned the veracity of the Malaysian government's statements about the fate of the aircraft.
+They organized a protest at the Malaysian embassy in Beijing, aiming to force the Malaysian government to reveal any withheld information about Flight 370's whereabouts.

+According to Barbara Demick of the Los Angeles Times, critics of the Malaysian government's statements also found support in the Joint Agency Coordination Centre's announcement on 29 May 2014 that the plane was not in the search area authorities had been combing since April 2014.
 Other factors involve the lack of a distress signal from the plane.
-According to Barbara Demick of the Los Angeles Times, critics of the Malaysian government's statements also found support in the Joint Agency Coordination Centre's announcement on 29 May 2014 that the plane was not in the search area authorities had been combing since April 2014.

-Searches discovered debris considered to originate from the crash with strong certainty.
+Searches discovered debris and fragments in 2015, which likely originated from the crash.